solyarisoftware/prompter.vim/README.md

   The idea is to support template prompts editing allowing to replace on the fly (with a keystroke) the variable placeholders, with the content of other buffers/windows.

-- [ ] **Asyncronous LLM completion**
+- [ ] **Asynchronous LLM completion**
-  Currently, the  LLM completion command `PrompterGenerate` is a syncronous command: the editor is blocked untile the LLM API returns a completion text.
+  Currently, the  LLM completion command `PrompterGenerate` is a synchronous command: the editor is blocked until the LLM API returns a completion text.
   It could be tedious for very complex and long prompts that require many many seconds to complete (e.g. >> 10).
-  In this cases it could be better if the command could be asyncrous, allowing the developer to use the vim editor with the completion is on-going.
+  In this cases it could be better if the command could be asynchrous, allowing the developer to use the vim editor with the completion is on-going.

 - [ ] **Streaming support**